zonca/italianschoolsd-website/site/content/classes/_index.md

 Classes will have between 4 and 8 students.

-For kids aged K-8 we can offer both 2-hour/week in-person classes at the same location and schedule of the Italian-heritage classes above or online classes via Zoom on Monday between 4pm and 6pm (first class on September 6th), please specify your preference at pre-enrollment.
+For kids aged K-8 we can offer both 2-hour/week in-person classes at the same location and schedule of the Italian-heritage classes above or online classes via Zoom on Monday between 4pm and 5:30pm (first class on September 6th) or on Wednesday, still 4-5:30pm (first class on September 8th), please specify your preference at pre-enrollment.

-For older kids and adults, we can offer 2-hour/week in-person classes at *Our Mother of Confidence* on Thursdays either overlapping with the kids between
+For older kids and adults, we offer 1 hour and 30 minutes Zoom classes once a week on Tuesday either from 9am to 10:30am or from 6:30pm to 8pm (first class on September 7th), alternatively we can offer an in-person class at *Our Mother of Confidence* on Thursdays overlapping with the kids between 4:30pm and 6pm.
-4pm and 6pm or afterwards between 6:30pm and 8:30pm.
-Alternatively we can offer Zoom classes on Tuesday from 6pm to 8pm (first class on September 7th).

 Once we receive all pre-enrollments, we will group the students by age, assign a teacher, decide the most suitable time-slot and notify the students, they will then have until August 25th to confirm their enrollment by paying the invoice.